brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ```
 :::

-You can see this in [the implementation I shared](https://godbolt.org/z/o53d3h16a), on lines 65-140.
+You can see this in the implementation I shared [@fmt-impl], on lines 65-140.

 We don't strictly need to provide `retargeted_format_context` just to format ranges (the implementation would do something like this internally).
 But if users want to be able to solve this problem (e.g. fill/pad/align for a user-defined type where all you have is `formatter<T>` for unknown `T`) for any of their own types, they'll need to do something like this as well, so this functionality should be provided to let them do that.